 200. Research.
 First and second terms.
+For advanced students only.
 Credit and hours by arrangement.
-For advanced students only.
-Professors Morrison, Harper, Maynard, Savage, McCay, Harrison, Asdell, and Hinman and Assistant Professor J. P. Willman.
+Professors Morrison, Harper, Maynard, Savage, McCay, Harrison, and Aspell and Assistant Professors Hinman and I. P. WILLMAN.

 The amount of the laboratory fee will depend on the nature of the problem undertaken.